buttonwoodcx/doc-bcx-validation/src/reference/foreach-transformer.md

 # foreach transformer

-`foreach` is a feature that distance `bcx-validation` from other alternatives.
+`foreach` is a feature that sets `bcx-validation` apart from other alternatives.
 It made easy to validate dynamic models.

-The example in [introduction](#/reference/intro) is a good example of `foreach` transformer.
+The [introduction](#/reference/intro) showed an example of `foreach` transformer.
 It uses item index as the error key, that's default behaviour of `foreach` transformer.

 ## Error key override

-Let's use id as the error key, this makes it easier to inspect error object.
+Let's use customer id as the error key, this makes it easier to inspect error object.

 <div><code-viewer value="var rule = {
   customers: {